No New COVID-19 Cases in Manitoba | ChrisD.ca

-Dr. Brent Roussin, chief provincial public health officer, says there are nine active cases, 284 people have recovered and there are currently no hospitalizations.
+Health officials say there are eight active cases, 285 people have recovered and there are currently no hospitalizations.
 Seven people have died from the virus.

-As of yesterday, an additional 2,217 laboratory tests were performed between June 5 and June 7.
-This brings the total number of tests performed since early February to 49,591.
+An additional 497 laboratory tests were performed yesterday.
+This brings the total number of tests performed since early February to 50,088.

 Any person concerned about their exposure to or risk of having COVID-19 no longer has to call Health Links — Info Santé to be screened for a test.
 Anyone with symptoms is still encouraged to use the online screening tool to determine whether they meet the necessary criteria to attend a community testing site.